sendgrid/sendgrid-java/USAGE.md

     throw ex;
   }
   ```
-## Delete an IP whitelabel
+## Delete an IP white-label

-**This endpoint allows you to delete an IP whitelabel.**
+**This endpoint allows you to delete an IP white-label.**

-A IP whitelabel consists of a subdomain and domain that will be used to generate a reverse DNS record for a given IP.
+An IP white-label consists of a subdomain and domain that will be used to generate a reverse DNS record for a given IP.
 Once SendGrid has verified that the appropriate A record for the IP has been created, the appropriate reverse DNS record for the IP is generated.

-For more information, please see our [User Guide](https://sendgrid.com/docs/API_Reference/Web_API_v3/Whitelabel/ips.html).
+For more information, please see our [User Guide](https://sendgrid.com/docs/API_Reference/Web_API_v3/White-label/ips.html).

-### DELETE /whitelabel/ips/{id}
+### DELETE /white-label/ips/{id}

 ```java